cbloodsworth/cbloodsworth/README.md

 Hi!
 My name is Chris Bloodsworth.
-I am a computer science student with a minor in mathematics and I'm super passionate about software.

-I generally am most excited about working on devtools / libraries, though I'm interested in learning about most areas of development.

-I'm mainly proficient in C++ and Python, but I have experience with a number of other languages and tools.
-Python is cool if I want something made quick and effective, but there's something about the elegance of modern C++ that just feels perfect when done right ;)
+I am ecstatic about software development and design, and having interesting discussions with awesome people.

 A prettier looking portfolio of some of my best work is at https://cbloodsworth.github.io.
 Be sure to check it out!